<< View All Policies

 We have identified potential risks of forced or child labour in the following areas:- Hard Goods: While we are not the primary importers, there is a risk that forced or child

-labour could be present in the upstream supply chain. - Labour: The use of temporary foreign workers necessitates ongoing attention to ethical
+- Labour: The use of temporary foreign workers necessitates ongoing attention to ethical

 recruitment and employment.

-To manage these risks, we: - Engage in ongoing dialogue with suppliers to understand their labour practices.
+- Engage in ongoing dialogue with suppliers to understand their labour practices.

 - Are exploring ways to improve supplier engagement, including possible visits or audits.